St. Louis Gun Couple: The White House and Federal Government Are on Our Side

 Asked what her message would be to other women, Patricia McCloskey said: “I think it’s time that we not just stand behind the man that is going to have the gun.”

-“Everybody’s saying, ‘Well I’ve never owned a gun before, but we’ve gotta do it now,” Mark McCloskey said, adding that the couple’s firearms had been confiscated, leaving them “defenseless.”
+“Everybody’s saying, ‘Well I’ve never owned a gun before, but we’ve gotta do it now,’” Mark McCloskey said, adding that the seizure of the couple’s weapons left them “defenseless.”

 “So we’re depending upon retained private security.”